 The reality is, we all have the ability to love or to hate.
 We might think we are above violence of that sort, but how many little ways do we contribute to the harm of others every day in our words or thoughts?
 Hate for a politician, or a criminal, or a racist, is still hate.
 I know I have had those thoughts and feelings and said I hate something.
 It doesn’t feel good.
 It separates and divides.
 Whereas there is nothing more beautiful than feeling deep love.
 And in a state of feeling love it’s practically impossible to feel hate.
 It also goes that as hate fuels hate, as does love fuel love.
 Love can be cultivated simply by practicing giving more love.

-I’ve no doubt there are many reasons for the heart to become bitter, blocked, contracted and unable to express its full capacity of love can be for many reasons.
+There are many reasons for the heart to become bitter, blocked, contracted and unable to express its full capacity of love.
 Childhood trauma, abuse or neglect for sure contribute to difficulties expressing the full capacity of one’s heart.
 In the book Eastern Body Western Mind, the author, Anodea Judith, describes how abuse and lack of love growing up can affect someone:

 “Abuse is the antithesis of love.
 If we do not get the love we need, we lack the basic ingredient necessary to assemble ourselves…Abuse interferes with our love of life.
 If life hurts, or is lonely, rejecting, empty, hostile, or dangerous, then we do not want to relate to it.
 Life becomes a painful experience, a process to be endured.
 We no longer love being alive; we no longer meet life with hope and enthusiasm.
 We become withdrawn, depressed, blocked.”